-2017 Update: We still stand by this advice on things to bring to a conference (and links have been updated below), but you may also want to check out our more recent discussion of what to wear to a conference.
+2019 Update: We still stand by this advice on things to bring to a conference (and links have been updated below), but you may also want to check out our more recent discussion of what to wear to a conference, as well as our roundup of business travel must-haves.

 We haven’t had a talk about conferences in too long — so ladies, let’s discuss!
 What are your top 5 things to bring to conferences?
 What are you looking for most in a conference — networking, inspiration, or education?
 Any fun stories (successes or failures) of conferences to share?